cperbost/datalab/content/call/index.md

 And we need you to make this ambition a reality.
 Contact us, describe your project, whatever your idea, whatever your needs, we will make sure to get the best out of it.

-And together we will innovate.
+And together, we will innovate.